stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *click the checkbox next to “ANY in this account” for both index and table components of your DynamoDB*
+> *Click the checkbox next to 'ANY in this account' for both 'index' and 'table' components of your DynamoDB*

 ### ServerlessProducer - LambdaExecutionRole2 role - new policy

-- [x] click on “Add in this account” for “index” and “table”
+- [x] click on “Any in this account” for “index” and “table”

 <img width="984" alt="Create policy" src="https://user-images.githubusercontent.com/38410965/112220793-06ae3900-8bfd-11eb-9783-d90bc95e0e30.png">

 #

-> *by doing that youre asking AWS to find your existing assets that these policies would apply to.
+> *By doing that, you're asking AWS to find your existing assets that these policies would apply to.
 It finds your DynamoDB table and its index.
-Done with DynamoDB and we think ServerlessProducer lambda has the access it needs.*
+Done with DynamoDB, and we think 'serverlessproducer' Lambda has the access it needs.*

 ### ServerlessProducer - LambdaExecutionRole2 role - new policy